BEATING THE SUMMER SLUMP (and a freebie!)

 This year, I’m trying something different.

-I’ve put together a
+I’ve put together a “Stay Sharp Summer Packet” for my kiddos.

 It covers most of the things that we have learned in Grade Three, plus a few skills from previous grades that I don’t want them to lose.